 In Arenas, some episodes are centered on characters which aren't called Doom.

-The Interlude chapters in Worm each switch to the POV from the protagonist to some other character.
+The Interlude chapters in Worm each switch to the POV from the protagonist to some other character, with the level of relevance to the current storyline varying depending on the character, but each Interlude is woven into the overall Myth Arc of the setting.
 Each plot arc ends with one, but the author writes extra such as donation bonuses.

 The Simpsons episode "22 Short Films About Springfield" gave a ton of minor characters vignettes of their own.
 Professor Frink is late, and can only manage to belt out his planned theme song ("Professor Frink, Professor Frink, he makes you laugh, he makes you think...")